-The relevant authority for the approval of new biotech events and for monitoring the trade of products derived from biotechnology is the Federal Office of Consumer Protection and Food Safety (BVL, contact information see appendix I.) For more information specific to Germany, please see our Agricultural Biotechnology Annual report available through the FAS GAIN report database.
+The relevant authority for the approval of new biotech events and for monitoring the trade of products derived from biotechnology is the Federal Office of Consumer Protection and Food Safety (BVL, contact information see appendix I).
+For more information specific to Germany, please see our Agricultural Biotechnology Annual report.